islamMendjel/islamMendjel/README.md

 ---

-- 🌱 I’m currently learning **AI, Web Developement**
+- 🌱 I’m currently learning **AI**

-- 👨‍💻 All of my projects are available here
+- 👨‍💻 Literally all of my projects are available here

-- 💬 Ask me about **HTML, CSS, Js, Php, Django, Flask, Java, C, Python, Arduino, Networks, Prolog, Matlab, Mars MIPS-3000**
+- 💬 Ask me about **Everything**

 - 📫 How to reach me **gamerislam21@gmail.com**

-- ⚡ Fun fact: 2030 is closer than 2020
+- ⚡ Fun fact: It’s all 0’s and 1’s

 <h3 align="left">Connect with me</h3>
 <p align="left">